Ellipse#

 - image2D

-The image array.
+ndarray The image array.

 - geometry

-, optional The optional geometry that describes the first ellipse to be fitted.
+EllipseGeometryinstance orNone, optional The optional geometry that describes the first ellipse to be fitted.
 If

-instance is created centered on the image frame with ellipticity of 0.2 and a position angle of 90 degrees.- thresholdfloat, optional
+None, a defaultEllipseGeometryinstance is created centered on the image frame with ellipticity of 0.2 and a position angle of 90 degrees.- thresholdfloat, optional

 The threshold for the object centerer algorithm.
 By lowering this value the object centerer becomes less strict, in the sense that it will accept lower signal-to-noise data.
 If set to a very large value, the centerer is effectively shut off.
 In this case, either the geometry information supplied by the

-parameter is used as is, or the fit algorithm will terminate prematurely.
-Note that once the object centerer runs successfully, the (x, y) coordinates in thegeometry
+geometryparameter is used as is, or the fit algorithm will terminate prematurely.
+Note that once the object centerer runs successfully, the (x, y) coordinates in thegeometryattribute (anEllipseGeometryinstance) are modified in place.
+The default is 0.1.

 - image2D